What is carbon monoxide detector

 Frequently Asked Questions

-Carbon monoxide detectors should be installed on every level of the home, within 15 feet of each bedroom, and near any fuel-burning appliances like furnaces, water heaters, and fireplaces.
+Carbon monoxide detectors should be installed on every level of the home, near sleeping areas, and within 15 feet of each bedroom door.

 How often should I replace my carbon monoxide detector?

 Most carbon monoxide detectors have a lifespan of 5-7 years.
-Refer to the manufacturer's instructions, but plan to replace the units periodically to ensure they are functioning properly.
+It's important to replace them according to the manufacturer's recommendations to ensure they continue to function properly.

 Connect with certified professionals in your area